Viewers remember 95% of a message when they watch it in a video. And only 10% when they read it as text.

 What are the key phases of video production and their associated costs?

 Video production typically involves three main phases: pre-production (20-25% of budget), production (50-60%), and post-production (20-25%).
+Costs can vary significantly based on key factors such as project scope, complexity, and quality.
 Pre-production includes scriptwriting and planning, production covers filming and equipment costs, while post-production involves editing and graphics.
 Each phase has specific associated costs, such as crew fees, equipment rental, and editing services.

 How does video content impact conversion rates for businesses?